 All that matters is the total caloric intake, a high carb intake to sustain the training volume, enough protein for tissue repair and enough fat to keep hormonal dysfunctions at bay.

 I have now everything I need to pursue my goals, which are to stay lean and eating enough to sustain my activities (boxing/lifting weights).

 I’m really glad I found JC’s blog and hired him for advice on diet/training.
 I definitely recommend his services to anyone who wants to free himself/herself from bullshit, nonsense and meaningless details.”

-If you want to make this year a success with your body composition goals, let’s have a chat.
-It’s over the phone, and it’s on me.
+If you want to make this year a success with your body composition goals, let’s get serious.

 Want To Work Toward Similar Results?